willc454/Tas-Williams-Cyberfoundations-Portfolio/week-02/labs/lab-02-machine-exploration.md

 Compare what you saw in Task Manager/Activity Monitor to the diagram you built in Lab 01.
 What's the same?
 What did watching your machine live show you that a static diagram couldn't?

 ```
 The diagram and the activity are similar because they both share information about the system architecture however, the diagram is static but the Task Manager showed live, specific, and more in-depth information.
 The diagram shows general layers while the Task Manager is individualized to the component of the computer.
+Task Manager can be used to determine the root of an issue by giving details about the systems on the computer.
+If an issue can not be troubleshooted based on the information in the task manager, it is possible that the issue may be with the hardware or a software program that is external (like a website) from the computer.
 ```

 ---